 We offer a wide range of scholarships for international students, from partial fee awards to full scholarships covering fees, maintenance grants and other allowances.
 If you are thinking about doing a taught or research postgraduate degree you can search our postgraduate scholarships online

-If you are an undergraduate student please visit our faculties page and find undergraduate scholarships in the school you are applying to.
+We have a range of scholarships available to international undergraduate students who are overseas fee rated.
+You can also visit our faculties page and find undergraduate scholarships in the school you are applying to.